awsdocs/aws-panorama-developer-guide/docs-source/gettingstarted-deploy.md

 ## Deploy the application<a name="gettingstarted-deploy-deploy"></a>

-Use the AWS Panorama console to deploy the application to your AWS Panorama Appliance\.
+Use the AWS Panorama console to deploy the application to your appliance\.

 **To deploy the application**